Psy-Fer/bedpull/README.md

 bedpull solves this by:
 - parsing CIGAR operations of full alignments to get exact coordinates
+- stitching a region across multiple chained PAF records when a large SV splits what would otherwise be one alignment (`--stitch_records`)
-- reporting which input regions produced no output and why, via `--unmapped <file>` — similar to liftOver's own `-unmapped` file, but across BAM/CRAM/PAF modes
+- reporting which input regions produced no output and why, via `--unmapped <file>` (similar to liftOver's own `-unmapped` file, but across BAM/CRAM/PAF modes)

 ## Input Formats